marionettejs/backbone.marionette/readme.md

 ### Available Packages

-Marionette is unofficially available from various package management systems, such as RubyGems, Node Package Manager, Nuget, etc. These packages are maintained by the community and are not part of the core Backbone.Marionette code.
+Marionette is available via bower, npm, and component.io.
+There are other channels that are maintained by the community.

 ##### [Available Packages](https://github.com/marionettejs/backbone.marionette/wiki/Available-packages)